feathery-org/slate/source/index.html.md

 metadata.options | button_group, select, multiselect, dropdown | Required
 metadata.field_types | rich_file_upload, rich_multi_file_upload | Required

-Each `navigation_rules` object contains the following parameters.
+Each `navigation_rules` object controls how the user navigates between 2 steps.
+For example, one navigation rule might specify that clicking the button `Next` on `Step 1` leads to `Step 2`.

+Navigation rules contain the following parameters.

 Parameter | Type | Description
 --------- | --------- | -----------
-previous_step_id | String | The ID of the step you'd like to override from the original step next_step_id | String | Progress bars on this step trigger | String | How to trigger navigation - Choices are click, change, and load element_type | String | What type of element triggers navigation - Choices are button, field, and text element_id | String | ID of the element from the original form step that you'd like to trigger navigation in your templated form rules | Array<Obj> | The rules to match for navigation to occur
+previous_step_id | String | The step the user is coming from. next_step_id | String | The step the user is going to. trigger | String Enum | How navigation is trigger - "click", "change", or "load" element_type | String Enum | What type of element triggers navigation - "button", "field", or "text" element_id | String | The ID of the element on the previous step that triggers navigation. rules | Array<Obj> | The conditions that must be fulfilled for navigation to occur

 Each `rules` object contains the following parameters.

 Parameter | Type | Description
 --------- | --------- | -----------
-comparison | String | Comparison type (gt, lt, equal) field_key | String | The field whose value you want to navigate based on value | String | The value you need to compare the value of that field to
+comparison | String | Comparison - "equal", "not_equal"
+field_key | String | The ID of the field whose value is being used for this comparison value | String | The value to compare the field value against

 # Users